Evolution of the group whistleblowing system

-In order to meet the requirements of the law, EDF is upgrading its existing ethics alert and compliance system.
+In order to comply with these requirements, EDF is changing its current ethics and compliance whistleblowing system.

 The referent of the EDF Group's ethics alert and compliance system, appointed by the Executive Committee, is the Group Ethics & Compliance Division (in French, Direction Éthique & Conformité Groupe, aka DECG).

-This whistleblowing system is available to EDF Group's employees or employees of an external contractor working casually at EDF Group (excluding regulated sector subsidiaries).
+This whistleblowing system is available to EDF Group's employees or employees of an external contractor working casually at EDF Group (excluding subsidiaries managing of regulated energy transport or distribution infrastructures).

 If you are a customer, please contact your sales office for any question regarding your electricity and / or gas contract.